Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 It offers a wide range of payment gateway for its users.
 The services available from this app include airline ticketing, bus ticketing, utility payment, remittance, ISB payment, Telephone bill payment, etc.

 The digital wallet is also giving you tickets for the Chandragiri Hills Cable car.
 You can enjoy your digital life that is hassle-free with no queue and no penalty for delay.
 You can simply do your work sitting at home or even when you are on the go.

 The users can use IME Pay for remittance service where the sender and receiver can use this wallet to send and receive money.
 There is very little option for loading the wallet using online banking.
 Once they get more banks on board with them this app has the potential to grow further.

 If you are planning to use this digital wallet as an agent of IME Pay, you can download the IME Pay agent app.
 This will be helpful for agents as they can utilize all the facilities from their mobile devices.
 The agent app is also available in the Android app store for free download.

 ALSO READ: Top video streaming apps in Nepal

-It has been providing with the services for DTH payment, ISP payment along with other popular merchant payments.
-You can get tickets for movies in almost all popular movie hall chain.
+It has been providing services for DTH payment, ISP payment along other popular merchant payments.
+You can get tickets for movies in almost all popular movie hall chains.
 It has extended its services to pay the water bill in places outside Kathmandu as well.